ecohealthalliance/grits-deploy-scripts/README.md

     # Then fill it out with the specifics of your deployment
     pico grits-deploy-scripts/config

+In addition to the config file, you will need to supply ssl certificates for https support.
+Those should be placed in a `ssl` directory like the `ssl_example` directory.

 ### Bundling the code for deployment and distribution:

 As prerequisites for budling you will need to set up git using an account